lordicondev/player-web/README.md

 - `frameCount`: Total number of frames in the animation (number).
 - `duration`: Duration of the animation in seconds (number).
 - `properties`: Get or set multiple properties at once.
 Setter: Any property not provided will be reset to its default value (overwrites all properties).
 Getter: Returns the current properties object.
+- `segment`: Gets the current segment of the animation as [start, end] frame numbers.
 - `lottieInstance`: Access to the underlying internal Lottie player instance.
 - `lottieProperties`: Array of customizable properties for the icon.